Last night I heard of the passing away of a my friend Sandra Haywood.

-Sandra had been a friend to our family ever since we stayed in her holiday cottage whilst house hunting in Norfolk in 1995 before Milla was born and when Joe and Romy were still babies.
+Sandra had been a friend to our family ever since we stayed in her holiday cottage whilst house hunting in Norfolk in 1995 when my children were still babies.
 Sandra and I hit it off straight away, sharing a common love of art and animals.
 She was an incredibly gifted and prolific artist, and her paintings and drawings were like her visual diary.
 Sandra had the most amazing ability to make marks on paper or canvas with such spontaneity and gusto, I really envied her that ability, as I was just starting to open up my creativity and I felt everything I did laboured, awkward and trite.

 About a year ago Sandra rang and chatted breezily for half an hour before saying to me "have you heard the news about me, dear?" and then she told me she was dying from cancer.
 She said she could have 2 months or 2 years, they could not tell her.
 She added that she wanted to come and visit us very soon, but unfortunately she was never well enough to make that journey, and I have not been able to go back to England either.